MRes Security, Conflict and Human RightsFind a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-The MRes in Security Conflict and Justice offers useful preparation for a number of careers.
-Foremost, the MRes is the academic basis and preparation for students choosing the 1+3 (the first year is the MRes and the +3 the PhD) programme.
+The MRes in Security Conflict and Human Rights offers useful preparation for a number of careers.
+Foremost, the MRes is the academic basis and preparation for students choosing the 1+3 programme (the first year is the MRes and the +3 the PhD).

-The MRes' emphasis on ESRC accredited research methods training, on the ability to plan, research and write a sophisticated dissertation, and on the ability to think in broad theoretical and interdisciplinary terms about challenging issues, provides an ideal introduction not only to academic research but also to working for NGOs.
+The programme emphasises ESRC-accredited research methods training, the ability to plan, research and write a sophisticated dissertation, and the ability to think in broad theoretical and interdisciplinary terms about challenging issues.
+These provide an ideal introduction to academic research and to working for NGOs.

-This pathway would be of interest to those with career paths in international security, development and conflict issues, the Department for International Development, policy researchers, consultants, policy civil servants or the military.
+It would be of interest to anyone pursuing a career path in international security, development and conflict issues, international development departments of government, policy researchers, consultants, policy civil servants or the military.

 REF 2014 results

 - 16% of research is world-leading (4 star)

 - 44% of research is internationally excellent (3 star)

 - 33% of research is recognised internationally (2 star)